rasberry/ImageFunctions/Readme.md

   = point selector
 = selecting dropdown from speargraphic causes -g paramter to mysteriously appar for other functions = some function job are not finishing
-= try making status bar a flyout that keeps some message history = tried flyout but it's not really working out - having to hack sizes and events..
+D try making status bar a flyout that keeps some message history = tried flyout but it's not really working out - having to hack sizes and events..
-  = maybe splitview but there's no horizontal version ..? :/
+  = maybe splitview but there's no horizontal version ..? :/ = this is working tho not ideal
+= when running job, delay progress overlay open by 300ms to avoid the panel blinking in and out for fast jobs = maybe also deplay progress overlay closing by 300ms

 X maybe capture log messages - probably need to create a log provider = maybe this ? https://learn.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line